Dr Ania Byerly

 Childhood Practice Research Project (BA Childhood Practice)

-Critical literacies and Critical Pedagogies in L1 and L2 contexts (MSc TESOL/ MSc Language Teaching)
+Critical literacies and Critical Pedagogies in L1 and L2 contexts (MSc TESOL/ MSc Language Education)

 Education Policy and Politics of Education (MSc Education)

 Children and Young People 1 (MSc Transformative Learning and Teaching)